-What we do when we get together is a simple 6 part process that can take as little as 10 minutes, but more often is 15 or 20 minutes.
+What we do when we get together is a simple six-part process that can take as little as 10 minutes, but more often is 15 or 20 minutes.
 We use a pre-programmed insight timer routine to ring bells at the appropriate time.
-Part 1 is 2-10 minutes, parts 2-6 are 1.5 minutes each
+Part 1 is two to 10 minutes, parts two through six are 1.5 minutes each.

 - Zazen with eyes open, looking at each other, again tuning into our own bodies, what do I sense, feel, think while I am looking at you, how connected or not do I feel.